 Type 1: Clears full debt on time

 These type of people use their cards with proper planning, buy things which they actually need and repay the entire debt on the due date.
 If you fall into this category, appreciate yourself.
 You are doing really good.
 Banks hate these people because they are not falling in their trap.
 Yes, banks can not make any profit from this category of people since they pay full debt on time.
-Banks can not charge any internet or penalties and hence banks don’t make any money.
+Banks can not charge any interest or penalties and hence banks don’t make any money.

 In fact, this is beneficial for customers.
 Let me explain how: